 Mitochondria.
-Coloured transmission electron micrograph (TEM) of mitochondria (blue) in muscle.
+Coloured transmission electron micrograph (TEM) of mitochondria (yellow) in muscle.
 Mitochondria are organelles found in the cytoplasm of eukaryotic cells.
 They oxidise sugar and fats to produce energy.
 Mitochondria have two membranes, a smooth outer membrane and a folded inner membrane.
 The folds of the inner membrane are called cristae, and it is here that the chemical reactions to produce energy take place.
 Magnification: 10, 000 x when printed 10 centimetres wide.

 Model release not required.
 Property release not required.